 Undescended Testicle: Fertility Problems

-Most doctors believe that early diagnosis and treatment for an undescended testicle improves chances for fertility in adulthood.
+Early diagnosis and treatment for an undescended testicle improves chances for fertility in adulthood.
 Generally, doctors recommend surgical treatment to place the testicle in the scrotum by age 1 and no later than age 2.
 The location of the undescended testicle and the boy's age when he is treated influence the outcome.
 Boys who have one undescended testicle that is just above the scrotum or low in the inguinal canal are more likely to be fertile than boys who have two undescended testicles that are high in the inguinal canal or in the abdomen.

 eMedicineHealth Medical Reference from Healthwise